-All of the proteomes are from the European Bioinformatics Institute (EBI), except for Mus musculus and Homo sapiens, which are from the National Center for Biotechnology Information (NCBI).
-Although there are 140 653 proteins in the model organisms, not all proteins have PA-GOSUB annotations.
-The main reason for a missing annotation is the lack of relevant homologs in existing bioinformatics databases (e.g. Swiss-Prot), which is important to PA-GOSUB's prediction technique (discussed below).
-A more detailed breakdown, including proteome-wide statistics, of PA-GOSUB's coverage on a per-organism, per-GO class and per-subcellular localization basis is available at the PA-GOSUB website.
+All of the proteomes are from the European Bioinformatics Institute (EBI), except for M. musculus and H. sapiens, which are from the National Center for Biotechnology Information (NCBI).
+Although there are 140,653 proteins in the model organisms, not all proteins have PA-GOSUB annotations.
+The main reason for a missing annotation is the lack of relevant homologs in existing bioinformatics databases (i.e., Swiss-Prot), which is important to PA-GOSUB's prediction technique (discussed below).
+A more detailed breakdown, including proteome-wide statistics, of PA-GOSUB's coverage on a per-organism, per-GO class, and per-subcellular localization basis, is available at the PA-GOSUB web site.The GOSUB Annotations